jcsahnwaldt/nct2bcd/README.md

 - edit `nct.json`, add `bcd_path` mappings
 - run `update_bcd.js` to copy values from NCT to BCD, guided by these mappings
 - open a pull request at [browser-compat-data](https://github.com/mdn/browser-compat-data) based on the new values
+- pull requests for mappings in `nct.json` or other improvements in this repository are welcome!

 ### Details